antoniofractuous/automation-using-ansible-config-mgt-and-jenkins-projects1-4/README.md

 # Ansible Configuration Management Automation

-*Demonstration of how to automate routine tasks by integrating Ansible Configuration Management with Jenkins at the same time we write code using a data serialization language called YAML.
-The source code used on this project was retrieved from darey.io.*
+*Demonstration of how to automate routine tasks by integrating Ansible Configuration Management with Jenkins at the same time we write code using a data serialization language called YAML.*

 *We will use Ansible Configuration Management to automate routine tasks of the 4 projects we have been working on so far:*